The Future of Banking

 -

 Modernization works best when leaders can clearly explain what matters, why it matters, and what should come first.
-This section looks at whether priorities are practical, sequenced, and aligned to the institution’s business model.
+This section looks at whether priorities are practical, sequenced, and aligned to the institution’s business model, customer base, and operating capacity.

 -